How to recover from work from home embarrassment

 Did you just stick your foot in your mouth and accidentally insult or offend someone?
-Have you somehow put a colleague or contractor on the spot?
+Have you somehow put a coworker or contractor on the spot?
 It happens.

-Quickly apologise and change the subject on camera, and make further amends as needed privately, post-meeting.
+Quickly apologize and change the subject on camera, and make further amends as needed privately, post-meeting.